 No admission after midnight.

 A requirement to register guests, only serve alcohol at tables, a reduced number of guests, seats for all guests, and a distance requirement.

 International travel is not advised.
 Strictly necessary travel is permitted.

-People who travel to municipalities with measures that are less strict than in their home municipality should follow the recommendations that apply in the municipality in which they reside.
+People who are not protected and who travel to municipalities with measures that are less strict than in their home municipality should follow the recommendations that apply in the municipality they visited before the trip.